Best GPS Running Watches of 2024

 At only 55 grams, this watch is incredibly lightweight, and our titanium version is still noticeably clean and scratch-free after months of use.
 It’s the least sporty-looking watch in this guide, making it attractive for regular life, not just running.

 Suunto’s aesthetic sense extends to the fonts and colors this watch uses.
 It’s a bit like the difference between Apple and Android.
-The world’s best consumer product designers, Apple, nail every corner of their product from fit to finish, and Suunto fits more into this mold than, say, Coros, whose aesthetics lean more towards the function-over-fashion appearance of Android.
+The world’s best consumer product designer, Apple, nails every corner of its product from fit to finish, and Suunto fits more into this mold than, say, Coros, whose aesthetics lean more toward the function-over-fashion appearance of Android.
 Scrolling activity modes and even the watch’s controls are clear, simple, and inviting to the eye, and everything feels clearer and more accurate.

 Like other Coros watches, the updated GPS chipset can access all five major GPS satellites, but it is not a dual-band or dual-frequency GPS.
 Despite functioning on the single-band frequency, the watch does a fantastic job with GPS accuracy, showing no real deviation compared to its dual-frequency competitors in most situations.
 We found that this watch will connect to GPS satellites and locate itself much faster than other watches we tested.